Previous dayMarch 25, 2026Next day

 9.2 km42III-✓ ReviewedUSGS →

-A magnitude 3.5 earthquake was recorded 15 km N of Brooktrails, CA on March 25, 2026 at 16:20 UTC.
+Reports of a magnitude 3.5 earthquake 15 km N of Brooktrails, CA came in on March 25, 2026 at 16:20 UTC.
 The event generated 42 citizen felt reports to the USGS.
 Peak ground motion corresponded to MMI 3.3, classified as light shaking.
-At a depth of 9.2 km, the event was shallow crustal.
+This was a shallow crustal earthquake, focused at 9.2 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: 39.575°, -123.360°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-25